 The proposed use is consistent with the activities encouraged in the Reserve Management Plan for Onekawa Park.
-In terms of alternative locations within the Park, its location has been arrived upon in avoiding construction in an area affected by contaminated soil/stability matters, including the flow on effects of removal of contaminated soil/rubble and subsequent disposal elsewhere.
+In terms of alternative locations within the Park, its location has been arrived upon in avoiding construction in an area affected by contaminated • avoiding construction in an soil/stability matters, including the flow on effects of removal of contaminated soil/rubble and subsequent disposal elsewhere.